theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 Many of you will know Julia Morgan as the architect of Hearst Castle in San Simeon.

-She was the first female architect in California
+First female architect in California

-She was the first women to graduate from the Ecole des Beaux Arts in Paris
+First women to graduate from the Ecole des Beaux Arts in Paris

 With over 700 buildings to her credit She was and is the most prolific architect in America.

-Frankly we don't know that much about here design intentions, she gave few interviews and left no diaries.
-Se said "My buildings will speak for themselves.?
+Even with all this work we know little about her design intentions, her philosopy of architecture

+She gave few interviews and left no diaries.

+Instead she said "My buildings will speak for themselves"

 Rather than talk about her life, I want to help this building speak to you.

-The budget was $150,000; Julia delivered a building that cost $140,000.

-Is that why there are no fake columns or coffered ceilings?
-No wooded paneling or mouldings?

-The first thing you may notice is the simplicity of the decorations.

 ### Reinforced concrete

+The first thing to notice is the simplicity of the decorations.

 You don't see any fake columns or coffered ceilings.
 There's no wooded paneling or mouldings.
 How come?

 Most building in the twenties were decorated with these things.
 But not this building.
 Why not?

 As you probably noticed when you came in this is a brick building.
-People love thr warmth of brick buildings.
+People love the warmth of brick buildings.
 But not in earthquake country.

 But Julia was famous for building earthquake resistant buildings.

 She was one of the first to use reinforced concrete in California.

+Reinforced concrete is a structure of steel bars embedded in concrete.

 And she used it here.
 The structure is evident in the building.

+The beams and columns are exposed.

 The structure is speaking to you "This building is earthquake resistant".

 ### Roses

 Now cast your eyes to the fireplace.
+You see

-You see four floral patterns in four squares.
-As we will see these flowers are roses.
+Floral patterns in four squares.

+As we tour you will see these flowers are roses.

 And the two gold metal ties to either side are rosebuds.

 Unfortunately they originals were stripped away along with ties for all the windows here in the parlor.

 Why the roses?
 It's a question I keep asking.

-In that era the decorations were often symbols of the intents and purposes of the building.
+In that era the decorations were symbols of the intents and purposes of the building.

 So let us now start to look at the building.
+W

-What symbols can we find?
+hat symbols can we find?
 How can they speak to us and what are they saying?

 Let us start the investigation.

-So let us now go back outside of the building.
-I suggest we start near the left side gate at the front of the building.
+Let us now go back outside of the building.

+We start near the left side gate at the front of the building.

 ## Front of house

 ### Three Roses

-Above the bay window seconfd floor you see two double windows.
+Above the bay window, on second floor you see two double windows.

 In between the windows there is a panel.

-Terracotta a baked clay with decorations.
+a baked clay Terracotta with decorations.

 What are those decorations?

 What is the style of the building?
 Elizabethan?
 Jacobean?
 We usually call it "Tudor Revival".

+Tudor was the family name for the English King Henry VIII and Elizabeth I.

+Both used a rose on their coat of arms.

-House of Lancaster and House of York. both used the rose as their symbol. one red one white.  later both combined into the Tudor Rose.
+War of the Roses in the 1400s was between the House of Lancaster and the House of York.

-What does that mean?
+Julia using a Tudor Rose as a symbol of the building is absolutely appropriate.

+But why three roses?
+Why accentuate the rose as a symbol?

+My conjecture:Roses are a symbol of love and caring.

+ou send roses to someone you love.
+Valentines day

+AAncient symbol: The symbol for the goddess of love, Aphrodite/Venus

+Three roses: Three words: I love you.

 ### Window Arches

+* Roses everywhere

 ### Entrance + Bay

+* Shields a symbol or protection

 ### Garden